 Dining locations: Indoor and Outdoor Dining

 Drinks included: Drinks are not included – you can expect to pay US$2.50 for a beer and around US$1 for a bottle of water (water is provided with dinner free of charge).

 Honeymoons: Unguja Lodge is a very quiet, peaceful and romantic lodge for your honeymoon to Zanzibar.
-For those wanting to get away from it all – this is a great choice.
-Furthermore, with an attentive team and thoughtful management, no doubt you will be made to feel special.See more ideas for Honeymoons in Zanzibar
+For those wanting to get away from it all this is a lovely choice.
+Furthermore, with an attentive team and thoughtful management, there’s no doubt you will be made to feel special.See more ideas for Honeymoons in Zanzibar

 Beach holidays: Unguja Lodge doesn’t have one of Zanzibar’s classic, endless long white beaches, but it is far away from other lodges and as a result is free from any hassle.
 Dive or snorkel straight from the beach to explore the coral cliff for a special holiday experience in east Africa.See more ideas for Beach holidays in Zanzibar

 Diving & snorkelling: Unguja Lodge has a dive center on-site, run by a company with a reliable reputation on Zanzibar.
 Snorkellers and divers will enjoy the coral in the protected 'Menai Bay' area, whilst the most experienced divers can even head out to new dive sites, identified only by a GPS.
 If you wish to do a diving course, let us know when you book your trip.See more ideas for Diving & snorkelling in Zanzibar